Why Join WAEOPP?

 Emerging Leaders Institute (ELI): The ELI program is an innovative program designed by EOA leaders to strengthen the association by developing potential leaders.

-Members Involved in Leadership and Engagement (MILE): The MILE program is designed for WAEOPP members interested in learning about TRIO and association history.
+Members Involved in Leadership and Engagement (MILE): The M ILE program is designed for WAEOPP members interested in learning about TRIO and association history.
 Our newer professionals in TRIO or any member looking to get more involved within the WAEOPP Chapter.
 MILE will help participants expand their leadership skills, network, and build community.